 Samvera software was conceived as an open source repository framework.
-That is to say that we set out to create a series of free-to-use software “building blocks” that could put together in various combinations to achieve the repository system that an institution needed – as opposed to building a “one size fits all” solution.
+It uses a series of free-to-use software “building blocks” that could put together in various combinations to achieve the repository system that an institution needed – as opposed to building a “one size fits all” solution.

 Using the Samvera framework in this way potentially allows an institution to build for themselves a repository solution closely fitted to their needs, however the building process and later the maintenance of such a customized system can be resource intensive.
 In the last few years the Samvera Community has seen an emerging need for some off-the-shelf “solution bundles”, addressing particular needs, that can be installed and maintained with fewer local resources – or that can be deployed as a hosted, cloud service.
-The Community has responded to this need with three such bundles, built using the standard Samvera framework, which are currently in various stages of development:
+The Community has responded to this need with two such bundles, built using the standard Samvera framework:

 - Avalon – a time-based media solution

-- Hyku – the product from the “Hydra-in-a-Box” project.
-The Digital Public Library of America (DPLA), Stanford University and DuraSpace have partnered to extend the existing Samvera codebase to build, bundle, and promote a feature-rich, robust, flexible digital repository that is easy to install, configure, and maintain.
-Hyku can be installed locally or run in the cloud and is based on Hyrax.
-A number of service providers, including DuraSpace themeselves, are – or will soon be – offering cloud-based, hosted versions.
+- Hyku, which is based on Hyrax, allows users to build, bundle, and promote a feature-rich, robust, flexible digital repository that is easy to install, configure, and maintain.
+Hyku can be installed locally or run in the cloud; a number of service providers offer cloud-based, hosted versions.

 All Samvera’s software is free and open source, available under an Apache 2 license.